-How are we doing our best to protect the people we support and our staff from coronavirus?
+Update on how we are protecting the people we support and our staff from coronavirus.

-- All our services are on lockdown, with no visits, not even from families, which was a difficult but necessary decision to take.
-We have been facilitating regular Skype/Facetime conversations, between the people we support and their families and loved ones.
-We have provided more tablets for the people we support so they can maintain contact their families more easily.
+- All our services remain in lockdown, with no visits, not even from families.
+This was a difficult but necessary decision to take to protect all the people who live in our care homes and supported living services.
+We will continue to facilitate regular Skype/Facetime conversations between the people we support and their families and loved ones.
+We have provided more iPads for the people we support so they can maintain contact with their families more easily.

-- We closed our day services, and staff have been redeployed where possible in services nearby, as well as being really creative in ways to support our day service members who are missing out on a huge chunk of socialising and activities.
+- Our day services remain closed, and staff have been redeployed where possible in services nearby, as well as finding really creative ways to support our day service members who are missing out on a huge chunk of socialising and activities.

-- Love4Life has completely changed how it delivers sessions, but still maintaining a strong online offer.
+- Love4Life has completely changed how it delivers sessions but is still maintaining a strong online offer.

-- We have tasked staff members from central support to source and distribute PPE across our services.
-So far, we have managed to source the PPE resources we need, and we are monitoring stock levels in every service and doing everything we can to ensure that we have more stock coming in and our staff have everything they need to carry out their vital work.
+- We have provided our staff with the PPE resources they need, and we are monitoring stock levels and doing everything we can to ensure that our staff have everything they need to carry out their vital work.

-- Due to some elements of care – and the very nature of the people we support – our staff can’t maintain those social distances, so we are doing everything we can to make sure they stay protected with PPE and increased cleaning and hygiene measures.
+- Due to some elements of care and the very nature of the people we support, our staff can’t always maintain those social distances, so we are doing everything we can to make sure they stay protected with PPE and increased cleaning and hygiene measures.

-- Operational and senior staff are meeting daily to assess the situation on the ground at FitzRoy, and all the things we need to be doing to keep our staff and the people we support safe and ensure we remain responsive to this unprecedented challenge.
+- Operational and senior staff have been meeting daily to monitor all services very carefully and taking immediate action where required to keep our staff and the people we support safe and ensure we remain responsive to this unprecedented challenge.

-When we have a suspected case, or someone has had contact with a confirmed case, we have a duty to contact our local health protection team at Public Health England, who will assess and advise on actions that should be taken, including testing, and the management of staff and people we support.
+When we have a suspected case, or someone has had contact with a confirmed case, we have been working closely with our local health protection teams at Public Health England, who will assess and advise on actions that should be taken, including testing, and the management of staff and people we support.

-When we do get any confirmed cases in our services we will inform all the families and staff linked to that service.
+If we do get any confirmed cases in our services, we will inform all the families and staff linked to that service promptly.

 If you have any questions about how we are keeping your family member safe, please contact the service manager or you can contact our Head of Operations, Julie.Bruce@fitzroy.org.